 Inaccurate Inventory Management: Stock management is a side hassle to e-commerce business owners.
-Especially if it’s done manually, this task only makes things worse.
-Chances that human error takes place are very high when it comes to in-house inventory management; resulting in incorrect reporting; thus unreliable data.
+Especially if you carry out the process manually, it only makes things worse.
+Chances that human error takes place are very high when it comes to in-house inventory management; resulting in incorrect reporting.

-Shopify Warehousing: Multiwarehousing network has become 2021’s hot topic in the retail industry.
+The multi-channel warehousing Privilege: This strategic network has become 2021’s hottest topic in the retail industry.
 Retailers no longer look for random warehouses, instead, they are targeting distribution centers that are strategically spread across the globe, with exclusive offers and flexible costs.

 Less Control: for some retailers being directly involved in fulfillment is a must.
 If partially taken out of their checklist, it can become a source of frustration to coordinate between different stakeholders involved in the process.